b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sc(s)
 ```

 Here we said that the vector is composed of elements of type `T` (`Vector{T}`) and that the function will return type `T` (see `)::T`).
-At end we said that this `T` is a custom type (not a Julia build in type) and it can be any type at all (see `where T`).
+By typing `where T` we let Julia know that `T` is a custom type that we have just created (not a Julia build in type).
 Replace `T` with any other letter of the alphabet (`A`, `D`, or whatever) and check if the code still works (it should).

 One last remark, it is customary to write generic types with a single capital letter.
 Notice that in comparison to the function with no type declarations (`getFirstEltVer2`) the version with generics (`getFirstEltVer3`) is more informative.
-You know that the function accepts vector of some elements, and you know that it returns some value of the same type as the type of the elements that build that vector.
+You know that the function accepts vector of some elements, and you know that it returns a value of the same type as the the elements that build that vector.

 Note that the last function we wrote for fun (it was fun for me, how about you?).
-In reality Julia already got `first`, a function with a similar functionality (see [this part of Julia Docs](https://docs.julialang.org/en/v1/base/collections/#Base.first)).
+In reality Julia already got a function with a similar functionality (see [first](https://docs.julialang.org/en/v1/base/collections/#Base.first)).

 ### Functions modifying arguments {#sec:functions_modifying_arguments}